 5 Foolish College Myths Freshmen Must Stop Believing Immediately

 That said, there's a lot of not great advice on the internet.
 (Shocking, I know.)
-Some of the advice for college freshmen is well meaning.
+Some of the advice for college freshmen means well.
 Some is just clickbait, never meant to be truly helpful in the first place.
 Either way, this bad advice can be harmful to students.

 Five Completely Untrue College Myths

 Until I started The Prudent Professor, I had never heard of syllabus week.
 I started seeing posts from college bloggers on topics like what to do during syllabus week.
 I thought, "What the what is syllabus week?"

 I learned that "syllabus week" is the first week of the semester, when professors distribute syllabi in their classes.
 Students seem to think that's the only important thing that happens during the first week.
 This could explain why one-third of my students skip class the day after I give out the syllabus.

 Let's bust this college myth right now: syllabus week does not exist.
 Your professor might spend the first class session going over the syllabus, in which case I guess you get a syllabus day.
 In my class, you usually get a syllabus 15 minutes, then I start lecturing.

 Please don't believe syllabus week is real and use it as an excuse to slack off during the first week of class.
 Since you probably don't have any tests or big assignments due the first week, it may not seem like anything important is happening, but that's not true.

 During the first week of class, your professors outline their ideological approach to the course topic.
 Professors also demonstrate their teaching style during the first few lectures.
 If you understand how to interpret both of those things, you get clues about what to expect the rest of the semester.